 - Wait until the glazing putty has formed a skin (3-4 days for Type-M putty or 2-3 weeks for Dual Glaze putty) before you attempt to paint.

 - Do not prime the glazing putty after you have glazed your window.
 Just add 2 coats of a quality enamel paint.

 - Sarco Glazing Putty – This is the only brand of glazing putty I recommend.
 It is linseed-oil based and as close to the old stuff they used to use.
 If you are glazing your windows in a garage or shop, use Sarco Type-M putty.
 If your windows will be glazed outside and exposed to the elements prior to painting, use Sarco Dual Glaze.

 - Diamond Glazing Points – These points are the smallest and easiest to hide under the glazing putty which allows you to have the cleanest glazing lines.

-- Speedheater – For removing old paint that may contain lead paint infrared heat is a safe way to get the job done.
+- Speedheater Cobra – For removing old paint that may contain lead paint, infrared heat is a safe way to get the job done.
 It’s expensive, but most things that work well usually are. *Always use proper protection and follow the EPA’s rules when dealing with lead paint.